Rohit-shopasky/task/README.md

   $ docker-compose up -d

   Above commands starts Order_app on port 3000 and Payment app on 3001 port.
 Also mongodb on port 27017.
-Make these ports are free
+Make sure these ports are free before running application

   # See logs
   If you want see docker logs of both the apps